How does Rest Less make money

 Iceland

-August is peak holiday time around the world, and there are few places where you can escape the crowds completely.
-However, August is considered the best time to visit Iceland, thanks to the long, light days that allow you to take advantage of the unique landscape and scenery.
+August is the peak holiday season around the world, and there are few places where you can escape the crowds completely.
+However, August is considered the best time to visit Iceland, thanks to the long, light days that allow you to make the most of the unique landscape and scenery.
 Icelandic weather is famously unpredictable, and August is no exception – but, just like Alaska, you’re probably not going here to bask in the sun!

 Home to thundering waterfalls, milky blue lagoons, bubbling geysers, and smoking volcanoes, there’s so much to see and do.
 Plus, the fact that the days are so much longer at this time of year means you’ll have a much better chance of appreciating all the magnificence of this incredible country.
 It’ll be busy, but you can still find quiet spots – whether in the wild, rugged landscapes or the cool, charismatic cities.